 Last year I spent many months trying to start an English school based on Dr Brown’s method and really wish I’d have read Why Education Startups Do Not Succeed before spending all that energy.

 When I was in Japan I was speaking to another WWOOFer about Jim Rogers’s predictions about how farmers will be millionaires in the future and not bankers.
 While I was searching the web for some examples of things trending this way I found that Southeast Asia’s economy is predicted to grow 5.9% this year.
 A lot of this is due to Japanese companies looking to move their manufacturing operations out of China.
-(The article has since be deleted.)
+(The article has since been deleted.)

 I’m a fan of Cal Newport.
 Sometimes his articles resonate with me and sometimes they don’t but I’m still a fan.
 In fact, I wish I could be more like him.
 Knowing he might alienate people he still publishes his ideas.
 Recently he wrote “You Can Be Busy or Remarkable — But Not Both”.
 A very interesting concept.